tokens-studio/sd-transforms/README.md

 - [Transforms](#transforms)
 - [Troubleshooting](#not-sure-how-to-fix-your-issue)

-> This library is currently in beta.

 This package contains custom transforms for [Style-Dictionary](https://amzn.github.io/style-dictionary/#/), to work with Design Tokens that are exported from [Tokens Studio](https://tokens.studio/):

 Generic:

-- Expands composition tokens into multiple, optionally also does so for typography, border and shadow tokens -> parser
-- Optionally excludes parent keys from your tokens file, e.g. when using single-file export from Tokens Studio Figma plugin -> parser
+- Optionally excludes parent keys from your tokens file, e.g. when using single-file export from Tokens Studio Figma plugin -> preprocessor
 - Maps token descriptions to comments -> `ts/descriptionToComment`
 - Check and evaluate Math expressions (transitive) -> `ts/resolveMath`
 - Transform dimensions tokens to have `px` as a unit when missing (transitive) -> `ts/size/px`